alexdjulin/timecode-stamp/README.md

 </p>

 # Description
-A python script which can add a timecode stamp to a video.
+A python script which can add video filename and timecode stamp to a video.
 The timecode as well as required video information are loaded from a CSV file, created from scratch or exported from the [Tentacle Timecode Tool](https://tentaclesync.com/timecode-tool).
 This little freeware can extract timecode recorded on the audio track from multiple videos and export it as CSV.

 <p align="center">
   <img src="img/csv_file.jpg" width="539"></a>
 </p>

 Required columns are *File Name*, *Audio TC* and *Video Framerate*.
 An optional Rotation column can be added to rotate the video during encoding.
 Supported values are -90, 90 and 180.
-Leave blank or 0 for no rotation.
+Write 0 for no rotation.

 The videos are re-encoded using ffmpeg.
 The script can work as a batch, by loading videos from multiple entries in the CSV file.